 Responding to European journalistic interests and needs

 Our core business is facilitating journalism grants for investigative, independent journalism in Europe.
-A 2016 evaluation concluded that our competitive advantage is our flexibility in terms of geographic and thematic focus of our grants in comparison with other similar grant makers.
+A 2016 evaluation concluded that our competitive advantage is our flexibility in terms of the geographic and thematic focus of our grants in comparison with other similar grant makers.
 Like us, the journalists we support believe it is important that topics for investigations be driven by journalists themselves.
 In this way, the Fund respects the diversity of issues and interests throughout the region and does not artificially drive journalistic agendas.
 We therefore seek to preserve this flexibility and bottom-up approach.

 Journalismfund.eu is perceived as a well-connected and professional player in our field.
 In 2012, we were commissioned by the European Parliament’s Policy Department of Budgetary affairs to prepare a report on the state of investigative journalism in 27 EU member states with a special focus on the interaction between European institutions and investigative journalists.

-The investigations we support make a difference
+The investigative stories we support make a difference

-Below are examples of the outcomes of just a handful of investigative journalism we supported.
+Below are examples of the outcomes of just a handful of investigative journalism stories we supported.
 We will continue to build on our ability to support the development of exemplary in-depth journalism in Europe.

 1. Congo - The Epic History of a People (2008-2010)